 When you and the paediatrician are 100% sure that your baby needs antibiotics, you need to ensure you keep a few things in mind to help your baby heal faster with no or fewer side-effects.
 Here’s how you can use antibiotics wisely.

 Antibiotics are so common these days that we forget they are potent drugs and that they come with consequences.
-However, if you take them at the right time and in the right way, you can benefit highly from them.
+However, if you give them to your baby at the right time and in the right way, your baby can benefit highly from them.
 Here are some things you must remember before giving antibiotics to your baby:

 - Maintain good hygiene, even when your baby is on antibiotics.
-Ensure your baby washed his/her hands before and after every activity, especially before eating.
-If you feed your baby, sterilise every utensil you use for your baby.
+Make your baby wash his hands before and after every activity, especially before eating.
+If you feed your baby, sterilise every utensil used by them.

 - Do not give antibiotics for viral infections such as cold or flu.

 - Antibiotics should be taken exactly the way the doctor has prescribed.

 - A full course of antibiotics should be given, even if your baby is feeling better.

 - Never self-medicate or save antibiotics for later use.

 - Do not dispose of them in the drain or garbage.

 Although it is a double-edged sword, the proper use of antibiotics is safe and can help save lives.
 When it comes to your baby, ensure the doctor has made a complete diagnosis before prescribing him an antibiotic.
 Do not hesitate to ask questions and also be prepared for any side-effects the antibiotics might have on your baby.